tink-crypto/tink/README.md

 latest version is [1.5.0](https://github.com/google/tink/releases/tag/v1.5.0), released on 2020-10-13.

-[Javascript/Typescript](docs/JAVASCRIPT-HOWTO.md) is in an alpha state, should only be used for testing.
-Check it out and let us know what you think!
+Javascript/Typescript is in an alpha state and should only be used for testing.

 ## Getting started